Located in an extremely remote part of the Purulia district, the 300-year-old Kumbhiradih village is only accessible by dirt roads.

 Almost entirely devoid of assets and stable sources of income and food, these families experienced 9-10 months of food insecurity each year and were forced to migrate for wage labor.

 When possible, these families worked as wage laborers for local wealthy families, but if that work was not available, they had to migrate multiple times a year to Bardwan, known as the “Rice Bowl of West Bengal” and located over 175 km away.
 When families migrate, children are uprooted from school and they all lose regular access to government services and healthcare.
 Recently, men in the village have needed to migrate even farther for work.
 They live and work in unhealthy conditions and often return home with health problems that require expensive medical care.
 The wages they make go almost entirely to their healthcare costs, and the family is no better off than before.

-Initially, the participants in Kumbhiradih village didn’t want to form the self-help group (SHG) because of a prior failed attempt by a different organization.
+Initially, the participants in Kumbhiradih village didn’t want to form the savings group—known as self-help groups (SHG) in India—because of a prior failed attempt by a different organization.